-The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
+The practice reviewed the needs of its local population and engaged to secure improvements to services where these were identified.

-- The practice had been using a text to cancel system since 2013, providing patients with an option to text the practice to cancel appointments. - The practice offered annual review appointment for patients with multiple conditions of 45- 60 minutes per patient. - The practice had a policy in place for same day appointments availability for children and those with serious medical conditions. - There were longer appointments available for people with a learning disability and long term conditions. - Home visits were available for older patients / patients who would benefit from these. - There were disabled facilities and translation services available. - There was parking for patients and disabled parking spaces also available.
+- The practice had devised a text to cancel system providing patients with an option to text the practice to cancel appointments, this system received a national award in 2009 from Royal College of General Practitioners (RCGP).
+The practice offered annual review appointment for patients with multiple conditions of 45-60 minutes per patient, - The practice identified a high number of children attending accident and emergencies.
+To help reduce this number the practice has implemented a childhood initiative scheme for parents, guardian and grandparents.
+This scheme was devised 12 months ago and implemented in April 2015, we saw evidence from patients who had attended the scheme to be very positive. - The practice identified a high number of children attending accident and emergencies.
+To help reduce this number the practice has implemented a childhood initiative scheme for parents, guardian and grandparents.
+This scheme is in its infancy starting in April 2015. - The practice has a high number of patients in residential care, to help support these patients a weekly virtual practice round has been set up.
+This involves weekly direct contact, advice, support and signposting to services.
+These are then inputted into the clinical IT system, this is a new scheme which started in November 2015. - The practice had a policy in place for same day appointments availability for children and those with serious medical conditions. - There were longer appointments available for patients with a learning disability and long term conditions. - Home visits were available for older patients / patients who would benefit from these. - There were disabled facilities and translation services available; however there was no hearing loop on site. - There was parking for patients and disabled parking spaces also available.